radhikatandon02/radhikatandon02/README.md

 Hi 👋 My name is Radhika Tandon
 ===============================

-Front-End Web Developer in process
+Front-End Web Developer
 ----------------------------------

 An undergraduate of Bachelor of Technology in Computer Science and Engineering.
 Art enthusiast and always eager to learn new skills , techniques and gain experiences.
 I possess knowledge of Front-end Web Development with basic knowledge of dealing with databases using PHP, JSP and SQL.
-Languages learnt : C , Python , Java
+Languages learnt : C ,C++, Python , Java(Core).

 * 🌍  I'm based in India
 * ✉️  You can contact me at [rtandon3102@gmail.com](mailto:rtandon3102@gmail.com)